KLDisGOOD/eduhacks-khalid/README.md

 # API File
 To allow judges to see the code, an API file is provided.
-However, the API is hosted using [Railway](railway.app)
+However, the API is hosted using [pythonanywhere](pythonanywhere.com)